voidlizard/hbs2/README.md

 So far we were able to run the hbs2-peer on:

 - NixOS ( x86_64-linux )
 - Windows WSL+Ubuntu
 - Debian/rasberri-pi (aarch64-linux)

 Probably it will work on MacOS - but we need someone to check.

-## What is a "reflog"
+## What is a “reflog”

 Reflog is an implementation of a permanent mutable reference.
-It has a permanent ID that corresponds to a public signing cryptographic key, and the value, that is calculated from the "state", where the state is a set of all "reference update" transactions.
+It has a permanent ID that corresponds to a public signing cryptographic key, and the value, that is calculated from the “state”, where the state is a set of all “reference update” transactions.

 Each transaction is cryptographically signed by the sender, for current reflog implementation sender must be an owner of the private key of the